charlierobin/charlierobin/README.md

 ## Various Games, Screensavers, How-Do-You-Do-It-Example-Projects etc

 There’s so much stuff on the boil (and all so dependent on what I’m in the mood to work on — and what I have the time to work on) that it’s hard to curate or document in any meaningful fashion.
-A Spectre-clone, something inspired by the old Mac game Apache Strike, Crystal Quest, the old ZX Spectrum Game Jetpac, a pirates game … Where will it all end?
+A Spectre-clone, something inspired by the old Mac game Apache Strike, Crystal Quest, the old ZX Spectrum Game Jetpac, a pirates game, versions of Space Invaders done just to try out Apple’s SpriteKit with Microsoft Visual Studio/C#, versions of Asteroids, corporate screensavers, etc etc … Where will it all end?

 [🔗 Experiments, General Goofing Off & Other Dumpster Fires](https://charlierobin.com/standalone-video-gallery.html?video=gameplay-experiments.mp4)